 Terpenes and Terpenoids: Natures Perfume

-Have you ever walked by a bush of fragrant flowers only to be washed in their delightful scent?
-Or enjoyed the taste of a freshly picked berry?
-Both experiences tickling our senses and creating an aromatic moment of pleasure.
-At the root are tiny little phytochemical made of carbon, hydrogen and the occasional oxygen; they are terpenes!
-And their derivatives.
+Have you ever walked by a bush of fragrant flowers only to be enveloped in their delightful scent?
+Or enjoyed the taste of a freshly picked berry that sent your senses into a state of aromatic bliss?
+At the heart of these experiences are tiny phytochemicals made of carbon, hydrogen, and the occasional oxygen—they are terpenes and their marvelous derivatives, terpenoids!

 unsplash-image-D_wS2zZ4f98.jpg

-Every single human on this planet has experienced terpenes in their life.
-In the ways described above but also in subtler ways, ways you may not have even noticed.
+Every human on this planet has encountered terpenes in their life.
+Whether through the delightful scent of flowers or the subtle notes of herbs, these compounds are all around us.
 We encounter them so often that our bodies are adapted to identify and even utilize some of these compounds!
-In particular, terpenoids are some of the most bioactive compounds in existence.
-Terpenoids are derived from terpenes, but before we dive into those let me give you a bit of background on terpenes!
+Terpenoids, derived from terpenes, are among the most bioactive compounds in existence.
+But before we delve into those, let’s explore what terpenes are!

 Terpenes (and terpenoids) are secondary metabolites found in plants, animals, microbes, and other natural sources.
-Secondary metabolites are compounds produced in an organism that are not necessarily essential in their growth or reproduction.
-However it is now accepted that many secondary metabolites do play a key role in survival because they determine how the organism interacts with its environment.
-Formed during the reactions catalyzed by enzymes on primary metabolites (primary metabolites include carbohydrates/sugars, amino acids, vitamins, ect) terpenes and terpenoids are just a fraction of those in existence.
-Most notably their presence in plants has been a focus of study for many, but they are produced by many organisms.
+Secondary metabolites aren’t essential for an organism’s growth or reproduction, but they play a crucial role in survival by influencing interactions with the environment.
+Formed during reactions catalyzed by enzymes on primary metabolites (like carbohydrates, amino acids, and vitamins), terpenes and terpenoids are just a fraction of these compounds.
+Although often associated with plants, they are produced by many organisms.

 unsplash-image-r40EYKVyutI.jpg

-This allows them to be used as a tool in holistic healing.
-Consider aromatherapy where the essential oils of plants are utilized to elicit emotions.
+Consider aromatherapy, where the essential oils of plants are used to elicit emotions.
 Within those essential oils are terpenes!!
 They are quite volatile meaning they will evaporate quickly and can be absorbed by inhalation.
-These compounds are essential to the function of aromatherapy and so many other practical applications of herbalism.
-When stabilized and diluted in an oil they can be topically applied or even ingested.
-They are an essential part to smokable herbs as well.
-In fact the terms indica and sativa in reference to cannabis are thought to be indicative of their different terpene profiles!
+This volatility makes them perfect for aromatherapy and other applications.
+When stabilized and diluted in an oil, they can be applied topically or even ingested.
+Terpenes are also an essential part of smokable herbs.
+For example, the terms indica and sativa in reference to cannabis are thought to reflect their different terpene profiles!

 unsplash-image-raaOq1ZZgnc.jpg